godslayer201/a20j-client/README.md

 [Site is here](https://godslayer201.github.io/a20j-client/server/)

-A2OJ functionality with client side updates based on Codeforces API
+- A2OJ functionality with client side updates based on Codeforces API

-Added to preserve A20J
+- Added to preserve A20J

-how to get it running
+- How to get it running

 ```